Lily Brett: Career

 Brett regularly appeared on Uptight, one of the first weekly national TV shows devoted to pop music, it broadcast for four hours on Saturday mornings, which ran from October 1967 to 1969.
 While working for Go-Set, early in 1968, Brett became a band manager for a newly formed male soul vocal trio, the Virgil Brothers, modelled on the Walker Brothers.
 The original line-up was her then-partner Lovett, Mick Hadley (ex-Purple Hearts) and Malcolm McGee (ex-Python Lee Jackson).
 In May Hadley left and was replaced by Peter Doyle.
 The group issued three singles, "Temptation's 'Bout to Get Me" (June 1968), "Here I Am" (September) and "When You Walk Away" (September 1969).
 They had relocated to the UK prior to the third single, where they subsequently disbanded.

 Brett continued with Go-Set until September 1968, "she wanted more fulfilling work, and was also about to have a family and so needed a better income than the low wages Go-Set Publications paid."
 After she left Meldrum took on her interview-based "Pop Speak Out" column, however "Meldrum lacked Brett's skill in personalising her columns or being able to get celebrities to disclose deep information; on top of this he also lacked Panther's literacy."
 Another aspect of her Go-Set work was record reviews, which were taken up by Nimmervoll, he was "more descriptive, knowledge-based, and historically comparative than Brett's reviews.
 In the limited column space available, Nimmervoll captured the meaning of the recording and its place in rock music history."
 In January 1969 her cover story on Johnny Farnham appeared in the second edition of Gas (an offshoot of Go-Set).
-Renowned academic Samuel Fell explains that by traveling to London, New York, Los Angeles and Monterey in 1967, and interviewing the world’s leading pop stars including Jimi Hendrix, Janis Joplin and Mick Jagger, Lily Brett ended the sense of cultural isolation and irrelevance of many of the young 1960’s generation of Australians.
-It was a new culture that she shared, the music, the language, the attitudes and the fashions.
+Renowned academic Samuel Fell explains that by traveling to London, New York, Los Angeles and Monterey in 1967, and interviewing the world’s leading pop stars including Jimi Hendrix, Janis Joplin and Mick Jagger, Lily Brett ended the sense of cultural isolation and irrelevance of many of the young 1960's generation of Australians.